melamoryfrai-byte/goit-rdb-hw-04/README.md

 ```
 2.5.
 Explanation of Row Count Changes

-When INNER JOIN is used, only matching rows from both tables are returned.
+- When an `INNER JOIN` is used, only matching rows from both tables are returned.
-When LEFT JOIN is used, all rows from the left table are returned, even if there are no matching rows in the right table.
+- When `LEFT JOIN` is used, all rows from the left table are returned, even if there are no matching rows in the right table.
 Because of this, the number of rows may increase or remain unchanged.
-When RIGHT JOIN is used, all rows from the right table are returned, even if there are no matching rows in the left table.
+- When `RIGHT JOIN` is used, all rows from the right table are returned, even if there are no matching rows in the left table.
 Therefore, the number of rows may also change.
-In summary, INNER JOIN returns only matching records, while LEFT JOIN and RIGHT JOIN may also include unmatched records.
+- In summary, `INNER JOIN` returns only matching records, while LEFT JOIN and RIGHT JOIN may also include unmatched records.
 2.6.
 Select Rows Where employee_id > 3 and employee_id <= 10
 ```sql
 SELECT *